 Advanced monitoring and management technologies pull it all together, allowing hundreds or even thousands of distributed IT nodes to operate in concert to reduce latency and up-front costs, increase utilisation rates, remove complexity, and allow organisations to add network-connected IT capacity when and where they need it.2.
 Cloud Providers Go Colo

-Cloud adoption is happening so fast that in many cases cloud providers can’t keep up with capacity demands.
+Cloud adoption is happening so fast that in many cases cloud providers can't keep up with capacity demands.
 In reality, some would rather not try.
-They would prefer to focus on service delivery and other priorities over new data centre builds, and will turn to colocation providers to meet their capacity demands.
+They would prefer to focus on service delivery and other priorities over new data center builds, and will turn to colocation providers to meet their capacity demands.

-Organisations with multiple data centres will continue to consolidate their internal IT resources, likely transitioning what they can to the cloud or colos while downsizing and leveraging rapid deployment configurations that can scale quickly.
+Organisations with multiple data centers will continue to consolidate their internal IT resources, likely transitioning what they can to the cloud or colos while downsizing and leveraging rapid deployment configurations that can scale quickly.
 These new facilities will be smaller, but more efficient and secure, with high availability – consistent with the mission-critical nature of the data these organisations seek to protect.

 In parts of the world where cloud and colo adoption is slower, hybrid cloud architectures are the expected next step, marrying more secure owned IT resources with a private or public cloud in the interest of lowering costs and managing risk.4.
 High-Density (Finally) Arrives

-The data centre community has been predicting a spike in rack power densities for a decade, but those increases have been incremental at best.
-That’s changing.
+The data center community has been predicting a spike in rack power densities for a decade, but those increases have been incremental at best.
+That's changing.
 While densities under 10 kW per rack remain the norm, deployments at 15 kW are not uncommon in hyperscale facilities – and some are inching toward 25 kW.

 Why now?
 The introduction and widespread adoption of hyper-converged computing systems is the chief driver.
 Colos, of course, put a premium on space in their facilities, and high rack densities can mean higher revenues.
 And the energy-saving advances in server and chip technologies can only delay the inevitability of high density for so long.

 There are reasons to believe, however, that a mainstream move toward higher densities may look more like a slow march than a sprint.
-Significantly higher densities can fundamentally change a data centre’s form factor – from the power infrastructure to the way organisations cool higher density environments.
+Significantly higher densities can fundamentally change a data center's form factor – from the power infrastructure to the way organisations cool higher density environments.
 High-density is coming, but likely later in 2018 and beyond.5.
 The World Reacts to the Edge

 As more and more businesses shift computing to the edge of their networks, critical evaluation of the facilities housing these edge resources and the security and ownership of the data contained there is needed.